 In addition Marcus holds degrees in science and exercise science, and has been a personal trainer.
 He holds black-belt level qualifications in two martial arts, and has been a kung fu instructor.
 He has trained with masters of the Taoist and the Tantric traditions, and has been a teacher of these traditions.

 "Over my years of counselling and training, I have found that counselling and therapy methods seem to fall into three types: sympathetic, practical and deep.

 Some counselling is based on listening with sympathy and caring.
 This makes people feel better in the short term, but after a few sessions people often feel that they are going around in circles.

 Some counselling is based on problem solving - define an outcome, decide on the steps needed to achieve it, and go and do it!
 This is great for problems that can be defined in practical terms, but not all problems can be so clearly stated.

 The third approach is the deep approach, tracing back to Freud's work.
 Looking deep into subconscious impulses and the influence of our childhood.
 This can often lead to insight into the origins of complex behaviours and feelings.
 These insights don't always translate into results.

 My own journey for years has been to seek a working blend of these approaches - to combine compassion with deep understanding to bring about meaningful change in peoples lives.
-I don't believe I am doing my job unless you feel and see change from beginning of our time together.
+I don't believe I am doing my job unless you feel and see change from the beginning of our time together, and after every session.

 This journey into the world of psychotherapy and personal development began in my twenties.
 While at university, studying science, I became aware of a lack of satisfaction in my own life.
 Looking back now I recognise the lack of passion and lack of connection, a lack of self confidence that left my social life underdeveloped, and my life direction unclear.
 Back then I simply knew that something was missing.